challamani/challamani.github.io/README.md

 - 👋 Hi, I’m Manikanta
 - 👀 I’m interested in Designing and Implementing components that can be reusable as a tool or a service.
-- 🌱 Currently I'm learning Blockchain and Advanced cloud deployments/delivery techniques.
+- 🌱 Currently I'm learning Blockchain for smart contracts and Advanced cloud deployments/delivery techniques.

 - Here I've uploaded [MyTechHub](https://www.youtube.com/channel/UC3teoN-bA4Zk0P21eRzX1dw)